 So what about you?
 Where are you in your current journey with your narcissist?
 Are you still with them, wishing you could find the wherewithal, the strength, the fortitude to leave?
 Don’t mistake staying for being weak.
 To the contrary, I see someone who has the strength to stay in such an unhealthy environment, hoping that things will change if they just love a little harder, a little longer, a little deeper, as an unquestionably brave and strong person.
 But it won’t, you know.
 Get better, I mean.
 I know you want it to, but it won’t.
 That doesn’t mean you should stop trying, though.
 And not because anything you can ever do or say will salvage the unsalvageable relationship with your narcissist – it won’t.
 But because if you don’t exhaust every last effort, if you don’t exert every attempt to make it work, and you do leave, you’ll always wonder what if?
 “What if I’d tried harder?
 One more day?
 One more night?
 One more chance?
 What if…?”

 And guess what.
 You’ll go back, though really through no fault of your own.
-You just want it to work with the person who means the world to you, someone who is your universe, and they know this.
-They’ll use that knowledge and their power over you to hoover you back in, to deceive you into believing that this time, if you’ll just try harder, things will be better.
+You simply long for this relationship to work with the person who means the world to you, someone who is your universe, and they know this.
+And they’ll use that knowledge and their power over you to hoover you back in ad infinitum, to deceive you into believing that this time, if you’ll just try harder, things will be better.
 They might even suggest that, this time, they’ll attend counseling with you.
 But don’t let that one throw you!
 The counseling will be nothing more than an attempt to garner the support of the therapist to their corner to become an advocate for them, further convincing you the problems and the relationship’s ultimate and unavoidable demise rest squarely on your shoulders and your shoulders alone.
 Beautiful, you aren’t the problem.
 In fact, you never were.
-Things won’t get better, and they never will, because the problem (your narcissist) isn’t being addressed, isn’t being “fixed.”
-And truth be told, those problems never will be fixed, repaired, mended, made whole again – whatever monicker you want to apply to them and the broken dynamic that is loving an unloveable person.
+Things haven’t gotten better, have they?
+In fact, they’ve only gotten worse, haven’t they?
+Beautiful, things are never going to get better because the problem (your narcissist) isn’t being addressed, isn’t being “fixed.”
+Truth be told, the myriad of problems will never be fixed, repaired, mended, made whole again – whatever monicker you want to apply to them and the broken dynamic that is loving an unloveable person.

 But if you have escaped, don’t succumb to the desire to return.
 What broke you cannot also be what makes you whole again.
 That’s simply not how healing works.
 I know you miss them.
-I missed my narcissist, too…for a while.
+I missed my narcissist, too…for a very long while.
+In fact, I sheltered a secreted, abyssal pain that seared my heart and soul more intensely than I ever fathomed I could hurt and more mournfully than I ever imagined I could endure.
+But I did.
 Like me, you’ve been conditioned to equate abuse with love.
 Consequently, the way you’re feeling, the missing them, is perfectly normal.
 But if they know this, they will use it to facilitate your return and begin the cycle of abuse all over again.
 Trust me, the missing them will pass.
 Granted, it may pass like a kidney stone, but it will pass.
 Would you like to know something?
 This side of healing where I am now, waiting for you to join me, is such a wonderful place to be.